ASU’s 2022 Football Schedule

 Washington will throw the ball a lot, and to a number of receivers.
 More receivers means more defensive backs on the field.
 Safety and corner back are two of the biggest positions to watch for ASU after all four starters from last year left the program.

-The group is currently thin, but it is likely starters Timarcus Davis and Jordan clark return by October.
-Washington will test this position group’s depth for the second week in a row after ASU plays USC.
+Washington will test the defensive back position group’s depth for the second week in a row after ASU plays USC.
 A high-scoring affair would likely tilt in favor of Washington.
 Merlin Robertson sealed the deal with a pick-six last year.
 Could he, or someone else, do it again?